WEBLAZER/any-block-carousel-slider/readme.txt

 == Screenshots ==

 1. "Carousel" option in the Gutenberg sidebar panel.
-2. Query Loop carousel displaying latest posts.
-3. WooCommerce products carousel 100% CSS.
+2. WooCommerce products carousel rendered with 100% CSS.
-4. Mixed carousel (image + testimonial + button).
+3. Block Grid converted into a responsive carousel.
+4. Native Gallery displayed in carousel mode.
 5. Custom CSS variables to adapt the design.

 == Changelog ==

+= 1.0.2 - 2025-11-13 =
+* ✨ Added dedicated toggles in the inspector to show or hide arrows and pagination markers independently.
+* 🎯 Introduced `carouselShowArrows` and `carouselShowMarkers` block attributes for fine-grained carousel controls.
+* 🎨 Synced editor and frontend behaviors for the `nbc-carousel-hide-arrows` and `nbc-carousel-hide-markers` classes.
+* 🛠️ Bumped plugin version and refreshed asset headers.

 = 1.0.1 - 2025-01-24 =
 * ✨ Added Auto mode (fixed width) for Grid, Post Template, and WooCommerce Products.